bill-call/AltSourceAccounts/README.md

 minimum to satisfy the requirements, or should I take it more seriously.
 I opted for the latter. which has taken some time.
 The idea is to give the interviewer a better idea of my knowlege and capabilities.

-Note that you can open as many CLI and/or Web consoles as you like, if you want to play with running concurrent sessions.

 ## The Basic Architecture

 The runtime environment consists of five major components: